-DrugFreeAzKids.org offers multi-session workshops focused on improving relationships within the family.
-During these "roll up your sleeves" workshops, parents will gain valuable insights and skills on effective communication, respectful discipline, redirecting misbehavior, and using encouragement, just to name a few.
+DrugFreeAZKids.org offers multi-session workshops focused on improving relationships within the family.
+During these interactive workshops, parents will gain valuable insights and skills on effective communication, respectful discipline, redirecting misbehavior, and using encouragement, just to name a few.
 The program is available throughout Maricopa County for parents of youth aged 5-18, in English and Spanish.
 We also offer one-hour presentations in English and Spanish on current trends in substance abuse and ways for parents to effectively communicate with youth about drugs.